metauni/metauni.github.io/posts/make-your-own/tools.md

 ### Roles
 Managing roles/permission levels is done via the `/setadmin`, `/setscribe`, `/setguest`, `/setperm`, `/getperm` commands.
 Chat `/setperm?` or `/getperm?` for a list of roles/permission levels.

+### UPDATES
+As this module is updated, the [metauni AdminCommands](https://www.roblox.com/library/6441205113/metauni-AdminCommands) model in the toolbox will be updated, so you can simply repeat the installation to get the new version.